-Complying with any such reasonable requirements is compulsory.
-If a director refuses to cooperate s/he may be subject to a Court application or, in respect of Disqualification Proceedings, the lack of cooperation will be held against them.
+- if a director refuses to cooperate s/he may be subject to a court application or, in respect of disqualification proceedings, the lack of cooperation will be held against them.

-However, once a meeting has been convened and correspondence exchanged with the Insolvency Service, a decision will be rapidly made as to whether Court proceedings should be issued to seek a Director’s Disqualification.
+However, once a meeting has been convened and correspondence exchanged with the Insolvency Service, a decision will be rapidly made as to whether court proceedings should be issued to seek a disqualification.

-Where the director subject to such proceedings has a current company (or companies) and must continue to act as a director, the only reason to offer a Disqualification Undertaking would be as part of a strategy to seek the Court’s permission that the director may continue acting in his role (in respect of the current, or new, company).
+Where the director subject to such proceedings has a current company (or companies) and must continue to act as a director, the only reason to offer a disqualification undertaking would be as part of a strategy to seek the court’s permission to remain acting as a director (in respect of the current, or new, company).

 If the director has a strong defence, in any other proceedings they would have an entitlement to defend the claim and conventional commercial considerations (such as the legal costs being incurred) would normally act to weed out the weak claims.

-However, it is important to understand that the director will remain disqualified (and listed on the public Director Disqualification Register) and seeking Leave to Act as a director will only provide comfort for the current company(s) subject to this application.
+However, it is important to understand that the director will remain disqualified (and listed on the public director disqualification register) and seeking permission to act as a director will only provide comfort for the current company(s) subject to this application.

 If further group companies are incorporated or that director wishes to be a director of these or any other companies, then another application will be necessary.

-When comparing the benefits of defending a Disqualification Claim to the Disqualification undertaking/leave route then the most important consideration is whether the director prefers to make this decision on a commercial basis or whether it is more important to demonstrate good conduct.
+When comparing the benefits of defending a disqualification claim to the disqualification undertaking or court permission route then the most important consideration is whether the director prefers to make this decision on a commercial basis or whether it is more important to demonstrate good conduct.

-For regulated individuals, it is usually the case that if they wish to continue acting as a director then they should defend the Disqualification Claim.
-Seeking Leave to Act will not prevent them from potentially being struck off – whether they are FCA regulated, an accountant, a solicitor or any other regulated profession.
+- for regulated individuals, it is usually the case that if they wish to continue acting as a director then they should defend the disqualification claim.
+Seeking permission to act as a director will not prevent them from potentially being struck off – whether they are FCA regulated, an accountant, a solicitor or any other regulated profession.